sig-noi/raspibolt-extras/joinmarket.md

 ## Install JoinMarket

 * As user "joinmarket", download the latest release, checksums and signature.
-First check for the latest release on [Releases page] (https://github.com/JoinMarket-Org/joinmarket-clientserver/releases)
+First check for the latest release on the [Releases page](https://github.com/JoinMarket-Org/joinmarket-clientserver/releases) and update version numbers as you go if needed.

 ```
 $ cd /tmp